 To bring out that inerasable gloss and sparkle, your jewellery is placed in a rhodium bath for a few minutes.
 This plating also helps to protect your jewellery from daily wear.
 Quality checks are carried out again to ensure that the jewellery has been evenly plated.

 Have you noticed that your jewellery is passed through stringent quality checks after every process?
 We do this is to ensure that we deliver supreme quality diamond jewellery that captures your wildest imagination.

 STEP 6: Certification

-After your jewellery has passed all our rigorous checks and inspections, they are sent to BIS and EGL for hallmarking gold and certifying diamonds respectively.
+After your jewellery has passed all our rigorous checks and inspections, they are sent to BIS for hallmarking gold.

 A Brand certificate is provided with every jewellery.